slayerdiangelo/proto-author/README.md

 run ```npm install``` to install all dependencies

-before running the command below you should start the ```json-server```, go to https://github.com/slayerdiangelo/proto-server repo and check out the readme
+before running the command below, you should start the ```json-server```, go to https://github.com/slayerdiangelo/proto-server repo and check out the readme

 run ```npm start``` after starting then ```json-server```